Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 reviewed: 2020-05-29
 ---

-The timeout migration tool is designed to help system administrators to migrate existing timeouts from the legacy [TimeoutManager](/nservicebus/messaging/timeout-manager.md) storage to the [native delayed delivery](/nservicebus/messaging/delayed-delivery.md) infrastructure of the currently used transport.
+The timeout migration tool is designed to help system administrators to migrate existing timeouts from the legacy [Timeout Manager](/nservicebus/messaging/timeout-manager.md) storage to the [native delayed delivery](/nservicebus/messaging/delayed-delivery.md) infrastructure of the currently used transport.

 NOTE: Make sure to check that the transport in use supports native delayed delivery before performing any migration attempt.
 In v7 [native delayed delivery](/nservicebus/messaging/delayed-delivery.md) was introduced across most supported transports.
 Hybrid mode was made available, and enabled by default, for endpoints.
-When running in hybrid mode, endpoints consume timeouts that were already registered in the system using the legacy [TimeoutManager](/nservicebus/messaging/timeout-manager.md) and new delayed messages flow through the native implementation.
+When running in hybrid mode, endpoints consume timeouts that were already registered in the system using the legacy [Timeout Manager](/nservicebus/messaging/timeout-manager.md) and new delayed messages flow through the native implementation.

 Most of the timeouts that were registered through the legacy timeout manager might have been consumed by now.
 There might be scenarios in which there are timeouts waiting to expire, and those are stored in the timeout storage.
 For those use cases, the timeout migration .NET Core global tool enables migrating timeouts to the native delayed delivery infrastructure.

 The tool supports live-migration so there's no need to shut down the endpoints before running the tool.
-The tool will hide the timeouts it will migrate from the legacy TimeoutManager to eliminate duplicate deliveries in the system.
+The tool will hide the timeouts it will migrate from the legacy Timeout Manager to eliminate duplicate deliveries in the system.

 It's important to note the definition of an endpoint to migrate in the context of the tool.
-The legacy [TimeoutManager](/nservicebus/messaging/timeout-manager.md) stored timeouts at the sending side and sent them out to the destination endpoint at delivery time.
-Pre-native delivery timeouts are owned by the TimeoutManager.
+The legacy [Timeout Manager](/nservicebus/messaging/timeout-manager.md) stored timeouts at the sending side and sent them out to the destination endpoint at delivery time.
+Pre-native delivery timeouts are owned by the Timeout Manager.
 Native delivery timeouts however, are owned by the transport.
-Since the tool is migrating timeouts from the legacy implemetation, the endpoints that are being migrated are the sending endpoints.
+Since the tool is migrating timeouts from the legacy implementation, the endpoints that are being migrated are the sending endpoints.

 Example:
-Let's say you have a Sales endpoint that requested a timeout to be delivered to the Billing endpoint.
+Let's say there is a Sales endpoint that requested a timeout to be delivered to the Billing endpoint.
 The Billing endpoint is not requesting any timeouts.
-Using the legacy [TimeoutManager](/nservicebus/messaging/timeout-manager.md), this means that the timeouts will be sent out by the Sales endpoint to the Billing endpoint when the delivery time is reached.
+Using the legacy [Timeout Manager](/nservicebus/messaging/timeout-manager.md), this means that the timeouts will be sent out by the Sales endpoint to the Billing endpoint when the delivery time is reached.
 The tool will list the Sales endpoint as one of the options to migrate.
 Given that the Billing endpoint does not send timeouts, it won't be listed.
 The tool will check that the Billing endpoint has the necessary infrastructure in place to handle native delivery.

 The tool supports the use of the `--cutofftime`.
-This is the starting point in time from which timeouts become elegible to migrate, based on the time to deliver set in the timeout.
+This is the starting point in time from which timeouts become eligible to migrate, based on the time to deliver set in the timeout.
 There are two main reasons to make use of this:
 - SLA compliance: In case there are many timeouts in the storage to migrate, it might take some time for the migration to complete.
-Since the timeouts are first hidden from the legacy [TimeoutManager](/nservicebus/messaging/timeout-manager.md) and then migrated, this might result in some timeouts being delivered later than their original delivery time in case of large migrations.
+Since the timeouts are first hidden from the legacy [Timeout Manager](/nservicebus/messaging/timeout-manager.md) and then migrated, this might result in some timeouts being delivered later than their original delivery time in case of large migrations.
 - Phasing the migration: In case of big loads of timeouts to migrate, it might be interesting to run a phased migration based on the original delivery time of the timeouts.
 This can be realised by setting the `--cutofftime` to a far point in the future, and decrease it each run.
 When the tool starts, it will first analyse the endpoints that have timeouts to migrate, and will generate an overview of the number of timeouts for that endpoint.